utkarshpal14/project-gogenie/README.md

 ## 🎯 What is GoGinie?

-GoGinie is a revolutionary full-stack web application enhanced with AI capabilities that offers **end-to-end trip planning and real-time booking** based on user preferences.
-It's designed to eliminate the hassle of travel planning by automating every aspect of your journey.
+GoGinie is a revolutionary full-stack web application enhanced with **Google Gemini AI** that offers intelligent trip planning and personalized recommendations.
+It's designed to eliminate the hassle of travel planning by automating every aspect of your journey with cutting-edge AI technology.

 ### ✨ Key Features

-- 🤖 **AI-Powered Planning**: Intelligent itinerary creation based on your preferences
+- 🤖 **AI-Powered Planning**: Google Gemini AI creates intelligent itineraries based on your preferences
-- 🎯 **Personalized Recommendations**: Tailored suggestions for hotels, restaurants, and activities
+- 🎯 **Personalized Recommendations**: AI-generated suggestions for hotels, restaurants, and activities
-- 🚀 **Real-Time Booking**: Instant booking for flights, trains, hotels, and activities
-- 🗺️ **Interactive Maps**: Visual trip planning with route optimization
+- 🗺️ **Interactive Maps**: Visual trip planning with route optimization using Leaflet & Mapbox
-- 💰 **Budget Management**: Smart budget allocation and tracking
+- 💰 **Smart Budget Management**: AI-powered budget allocation and tracking
 - 📱 **Mobile-First Design**: Responsive interface for all devices
 - 🌙 **Mood-Based Suggestions**: Get recommendations based on your current mood
-- 📊 **Verified Reviews**: Real user reviews and photos for confident choices
+- 🧠 **Natural Language Processing**: Describe your trip in plain English
+- ⚡ **Real-Time AI Responses**: Instant itinerary generation with Google Gemini

 ---